sait-wbdv/sample-code/backend/express/routes/README.md

 ## Activities
 ### Activity 1: Postman Practice
-1. Copy the code in this directory into a new project folder.
+1. Copy the [Standard CRUD Methods](crud) example into a new project folder.
 2. Launch the server and try to activate each endpoint handler using Postman.
     - Take note of the `Content-type`
 3. Try changing the output inside `response.send()`.
 For example, try changing `GET request: Read data` to: